DocBohn/CowPi_documentation/docs/source/microcontroller.rst

 Unlike the I/O registers for the external pins, you will not have an array of :struct:`cowpi_i2c_t` structures; you'll have just the one.
 Create a pointer to a :struct:`cowpi_i2c_t` structure that points to the lowest-addressed register (TWBR, ``0xB8``, per :numref:`tableATmega328pTWIRegisters`).
-For example, if we wanted to determine if a status had been set and then set the TWI Enable bit (TWEN), then we could do so with C code similar to this:
+For example, if we wanted to determine if a status had been set, and then set the TWI Enable bit (TWEN), then we could do so with C code similar to this:

 ..  code-block:: c
     :linenos: